 About Lindy Willmott

 Professor Lindy Willmott is a member of the Australian Centre for Health Law Research, and publishes extensively in the area of health law.
-Lindy specialises in end-of-life decision making and guardianship law.
+Lindy specialises in end-of-life decision making.

 Lindy’s research has had significant impact leading to changes in law, policy and practice.
 Her work has been adopted by parliaments, courts and tribunals, and law reform commissions and has also influenced State and national end-of-life policy and prompted changes to clinical education in universities, hospitals, and health departments.